maksimdrachov/zephyr-rtos-tutorial/docs/9-timers/introduction.md

 }
 ```

-The following code performs timer status synchronization to allow a thread to do useful work while ensuring that a pair of protocol operations are seperated by the specified time interval.
+The following code performs timer status synchronization to allow a thread to do useful work while ensuring that a pair of protocol operations are separated by the specified time interval.

 ```c
 K_TIMER_DEFINE(my_sync_timer, NULL, NULL);